Cryogenics VS Mechanical Freezing Systems

 3) Quality of food Introduced Into the freezer system

 Considerable work has been done over the years in analyzing dehydration in freezing systems.
 It has been proven that dehydration Is minimal in air blast systems that are of proper design.
-Well designed mechanical systems approach cryogenic freezing systems in both the areas of dehydration and freezing times as the vapor pressure differences are lower than cryogenic by about 60%, and the time to freeze-approaches that of cryogenic freezing.
+Well-designed mechanical systems approach cryogenic freezing systems in both the areas of dehydration and freezing times as the vapor pressure differences are lower than cryogenic by about 60%, and the time to freeze-approaches that of cryogenic freezing.

-The author has been involved in inumerable tests that indicate that the shrink for most products in a high quality mechanical freezer is generally difficult to measure as the time element is reduced to a minimum.
+The author has been involved in innumerable tests that indicate that the shrink for most products in a high quality mechanical freezer is generally difficult to measure as the time element is reduced to a minimum.

 The deduction has been verified by Rassmussen in

 Dehydration or shrink is used as the sales approach for cryogenic freezers - It is not the major factor that it is reported to be.
 Quality as described by the cryogenic proponents is provided by quick freezing and low shrinkage.
-This may have some merit, however, it will only apply to a few products.
+This may have some merit; however, it will only apply to a few products.
 A ground meat patty frozen in 5 to 8 minutes in a cryogenic freezer can be frozen in 6 to 8 minutes In a good mechanical system.
 The commercial quality and shrink difference would probably be difficult to determine.
-However, there are certain chemical reactions between red meat and carbon dioxide that provide advantages in shelf life, and so called bloom or color.
+However, there are certain chemical reactions between red meat and carbon dioxide that provide advantages in shelf life, and so-called bloom or color.

 Cryogenic Freezing Systems vary with products to be frozen.